Researchers from Stanford University used stem cells to create a vaccine that has proven effective against breast, lung, and skin cancer in mice.

 These cells can take any shape or function, "specializing" into whatever type of cell the body needs.

 Embryonic stem cells are probably the most well-known type of pluripotent stem cell.
-As Wu and colleagues write, about
+As Wu and colleagues write, about a century ago, scientists found that immunizing animals with embryonic tissue caused them to reject tumors.

 Over time, this led scientists to believe that embryonic stem cells could be used as a sort of vaccine against cancer tumors.
 The main challenge of anti-cancer vaccines, however, is the limited number of antigens — or foreign agents that elicit an immune response — that the immune system can be exposed to at once.